 Step 3) Discover Your Retirement Dream

-When overcoming a fear is a work in progress and you have the intent to face them instead of running away, there comes room for your ultimate retirement dreams an desires.
+When overcoming fear is a work in progress, and you have the intent to face them instead of running away, there comes room for your ultimate retirement dreams and desires.

-Sometimes the dream you have is very clear and there are just a couple of obstacles in the way to get there.
-But often after a 40-year career, we’ve forgotten what our dreams and desires are in life.
+Sometimes the dream you have is very clear, and there are just a couple of obstacles in the way to getting there.
+But often, after a 40-year career, we’ve forgotten what our dreams and desires are in life.
 And that is okay.
 Your focus was somewhere else; paying the bills, raising children, getting promoted, and planning for retirement.
 Therefore in retirement, you need to discover (all over again) what you want most in life.

-You can look at it as an obstacle to overcome in retirement or you can see it as one big adventure where you can explore and try out all sorts of things.
-Finding something your passionate about is in most cases it’s a series of discoveries.
+You can look at it as an obstacle to overcome in retirement, or you can see it as one big adventure where you can explore and try out all sorts of things.
+Finding something you are passionate about is, in most cases, it’s a series of discoveries.
 It’s a process where you experiment with fun activities and feel how your soul and body react to them.
 And the first try is always the hardest.
-Once you’ve started your quest it’s easier to be motivated to get going.
+Once you’ve started your quest, it’s easier to be motivated to get going.
 You just have to take the first step.

 A great platform to explore all sorts of activities and hobbies is MasterClass.
 An online streaming platform with MasterClasses from the world’s best in their field.
-From Gordon Ramsay teaches cooking, Ron Finley teaches gardening, Serena Wiliams teaches tennis, Ron Howard teaches directing and so many more.
+From Gordon Ramsay teaches cooking, Ron Finley teaches gardening, Serena Wiliams teaches tennis, Ron Howard teaches directing, and so many more.
 Over 100 different classes are accessible with One Membership.
-From art, cooking, business, sports to science classes and everything in between.
+Categories from art, cooking, business, and sports to science classes and everything in between.
 There is a whole world waiting for you to be explored with MasterClass.

 Step 4) Set Goals

-“You are never to old to set a new goal or dream a new dream” – C.S.
+“You are never too old to set a new goal or dream a new dream” – C.S.
 Lewis

 After you know your dream.
 It’s time to set goals to achieve that ultimate dream.
 Because having a goal in life means having a direction in life, a motivation to move forward, and a reason to get up in the morning.